luis-e-lopez/DB-Browser/README.md

 2. Download Tomcat 9

-3. Configure Tomcat's Deployment Directory to point to `[Project Root Directory]/src/main/webapp`
+3. Configure Tomcat's Deployment Directory to point to `[Project Root Directory]/src/main/webapp` Create the webapp directory if not present.

+4. Configure Tomcat's Context Path to `/`

 4. Run Tomcat

 4. In your browser navigate to http://localhost:8080/index
 ---

+REST API documentation is under way...